munemshams/Automobile-Sales-Interactive-Dashboard-/README.md

 # How to Run the Project

-Run the dashboard locally using the following command:
+Run the dashboard locally using the following command in any terminal (Like Powershell or CMD) :

 python dashboard.py